jonaschoi/se-projects/docker-demos/README.md

 	- You will need to supply your own license key.

 ### Troubleshooting
-Q. I get a "exited with error code 137" and it all shuts down
+Q. I get a "exited with error code 137" and it all shuts down.

 A. This error code means that it is trying to allocated memory, but it is unable, due to not having access to more.
 Set your Docker Desktop to have at least 8 GB of available memory.